usherlabs/ccxt/README.md

 Read the documentation for more information and details: [docs](https://github.com/ccxt/ccxt/tree/master/cli/README.md)

 CCXT also provides a command-line interface (CLI) that enables direct interaction with any supported exchange from the terminal.
 You can quickly check balances, place orders, or fetch trade data—without the need to write or execute custom code.
-This is especially useful for simple or time-sensitive tasks that don’t warrant the overhead of building a full application.
+This is especially useful for simple or time-sensitive tasks that don't warrant the overhead of building a full application.

 ### Installation